The Amazing Bulk: Plot

 Government research scientist Henry "Hank" Howard has been commissioned by General Darwin to develop a serum that will enhance the user's strength and longevity.
 Howard wishes to marry Darwin's daughter Hannah, but Darwin sternly refuses to give him his blessing until he gets results from the serum test.
 He goes on a date with Hannah to a carnival.
 They then take the subway, wherein a mugger approaches them at gunpoint and steals Howard's wallet and the ring he plans to propose to Hannah with.
 Howard attempts to fight the mugger, but is overpowered.
 Hannah expresses her concern for Howard's sudden bravery; to hide the intended proposal, Howard says that the mugger took a flash drive containing information about the serum.

-Meanwhile, a mad scientist named Dr. Werner von Kantlove has been destroying famous monuments and landmarks.
+Meanwhile, mad scientist Dr. Werner von Kantlove has been destroying famous monuments and landmarks and executing his own henchmen when they disagree with him.
+He reveals his plan to blow up the Moon using a Saturn V rocket to his dim-witted wife.

 Desperate to prove the serum's effectiveness, Howard injects himself with it, turning him into a giant purple humanoid, the Bulk.
 He kills the mugger and runs off as police arrive to the scene, and they notice purple blood on the ground.
 Detectives Ray Garton and Lisa Tuttle find Howard's wallet and return it to him the next day.
 Garton deduces that Howard is responsible for the mugger's death.
-They watch as Howard returns to the scene of the crime and he transforms into the Bulk.
+They watch as Howard returns to the scene of the crime and transforms into the Bulk.
 The Bulk goes on a rampage throughout the city as the detectives pursue him.
 The Bulk sends cars flying through the air, with one of them landing on Tuttle and crushing her to death.
 Garton shoots at the Bulk, who grabs and destroys a news helicopter.
 The Bulk morphs back into Howard and is arrested by Garton.
-Howard is arrested and imprisoned by Garton for inadvertently killing Tuttle.